• Solutions

 If you also can't decide between Azure vs AWS for business, you are in the right place.
 We have used both platforms in several of our projects; hence, we are in a position to explain the pros and cons of each.
 Which cloud platform is suitable for you depends on your infrastructure, the technologies you use, and various other technical and non-technical factors.

-At the end of this guide, you can make an informed choice that aligns with your business needs.
+At the end of this guide, you will be able to make an informed choice that aligns with your business needs and either partner with an AWS service provider or hire an Azure developer.

 What Are AWS(Amazon Web Services)?